 A criminal defendant tasered in front of a jury likely poisons the jury into thinking he is dangerous, ill, or more likely to have committed the crime he’s charged with.

 Even the most unexpected situations can result in a loss of your constitutional rights.
 Don’t risk a criminal trial by going it alone.
-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience with the rights of criminal defendants.
-If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience with the rights of criminal defendants.
+If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.